cctrivelato/class_and_testing/README.md

-# java.chapter6
+# class and testing
-Assignment for Programming I class
+File in Java applying the object-oriented design and testing of a class